Sugar. It’s something you need to avoid. But, what’s really so bad about sugar? And, how much sugar is acceptable?

 Sources Of Sugar To Know

 Remember that sugar comes in more forms than just the table sugar you sprinkle on your cereal.
-Sugar is everywhere.
+Sugar is everywhere, yes including the sugar in fruits, in tomato pastes, and many other items we buy from the store.
 Start reading food labels to find out where it lurks.

-Here are just a few of the common sources of sugar and the amount include:
+Here are just a few of the common sources of sugar and the amount included:

-- Yogurt – 10-25 grams of sugar depending on the variety
+- Yogurt – 10-25 grams of sugar depending on the brand and flavor.
+Always chose plain or vanilla.

-Ideally you should aim to get no more than 10% of your total calorie intake from sugar.
-How much are you taking in?
+Ideally you should aim to get no more than 10% of your total calorie intake from sugar with the average daily consumption being about 35-45%